clumpytuna/Data-Structures-and-Algorithms-III-2021/README.md

 #### Collaboration Policy

 Read the policy [here](/collaboration-policy.md).
-In case of a violation of the policy, you can get -2 points to your final mark.
+In case of a violation of the policy, you get -2 points to your final mark.